CoronRing/SiteSage/README.md

 6. **Error Recovery**: Graceful handling of API failures and partial results

 **Learn More:**

 - GitHub: [https://github.com/RailtownAI/railtracks](https://github.com/RailtownAI/railtracks)

+---

+### Other Credits

+- **Coordinate Conversion**: [coordTransform](https://github.com/wandergis/coordTransform) - Helps conversion between WorldPop and standard coordinate systems
+- **Search**: DuckDuckGo Search (ddgs)

 ## License

-Academic/research use.
-Please comply with API provider terms of service.
+MIT.
+However, please comply with API provider terms of service, in particular for the asia region which use a range of different API and service providers.

 ---